 Whether you've put together a business plan or an investment proposal, you're going to need an executive summary to preface your report.
-The summary should include the major details of your report, but it's important not to bore the reader with minutia.
-Save the analysis, charts, numbers and glowing reviews for the report itself.
-This is the time to grab your reader's attention and let them know what it is you do and why they should read the rest of your business plan or proposal.
+The summary should include the major details of your report, but it's important not to bore the reader with minutiae.
+Save the analysis, charts, numbers, and glowing reviews for the report itself.
+This is the time to grab your reader's attention and let the person know what it is you do and why he or she should read the rest of your business plan or proposal.

 How to Write an Executive Summary: Why Write It?

-Investors, lenders, executives, managers and CEOs are busy.
+Investors, lenders, executives, managers, and CEOs are busy.
 Always.
-That means that the executive summary is an essential gateway for your business plan to get read.
-Think about it this way: if you had an endless list of things to do, and someone handed you an 80-page document and said "read this! you'd probably first want to know why.
+That means the executive summary is an essential gateway for your business plan to get read.
+Think about it this way: If you had an endless list of things to do, and someone handed you an 80-page document and said, "Read this!" you'd probably first want to know why.

 How to Write an Executive Summary: The First Paragraph

-Just like a movie might begin with a fight scene or a magazine article opens with a funny anecdote, you'll need a strong hook for your executive summary.
+Just as a movie might begin with a fight scene or a magazine article open with a funny anecdote, you'll need a strong hook for your executive summary.

 "The most important part of an executive summary is the first paragraph that clearly explains what the company does," according to Dave Lavinsky, president of Growthink, a Los Angeles-based company that helps entrepreneurs develop business plans and raise capital.
 "Most business plans start with a story that tries to create excitement, and this doesn't always work."

 One way to think about it, says Hirai, is that your executive summary needs an executive summary.
 The first paragraph needs to compel the reader to read the rest of the summary.
-Perhaps you have a compelling "Aha!" moment, so you might start with that.
-If you've identified a problem in the marketplace that isn't being adequately serviced, you might start with that, too.
+Perhaps you have a compelling aha! moment, so you might start with that.
+If you've identified a problem in the marketplace that isn't being adequately serviced, you might start with that.